 Whether you are looking to relieve dry skin, manage a respiratory condition, or alleviate the symptoms of the common cold, a humidifier is an excellent solution for improving your indoor comfort and overall health.
 Unlike dehumidifiers, which lower your indoor humidity by extracting moisture from damp, muggy air, humidifiers increase your indoor humidity by injecting moisture into dry air in the form of an invisible mist.

 Humidifiers are most often used in the wintertime to help ease the physical discomforts caused by winter heating.
-However, they can also be operated year-round to help alleviate respiratory problems and colds as well as to keep certain household items in good condition.
+However, they can also be used year-round to help alleviate respiratory problems and colds as well as to keep certain household items in good condition.

 For easier accessibility to the sections in this article, use our topic list below: